passion4IT/Facebook-Login/README.md

     - npm install

 - config databases credentails
     - Mysql has been used.
+Therefore, change credentails of database in config/connection.js.
     Feel free to test with other implementations.

 - configure facebook app credentials
     - AppId, App secret in config/express.js